 The ideal serving size is 33-65mg per serving.
 Again, keep your body weight in mind.
 If you are smaller, stick to the lower end of this range.

 - Strong dose:

-This is the highest possible concentration of CBD commonly utilized for chronic conditions like extreme anxiety, epileptic seizures, cancer, tumors, and chronic pain.
-The ideal concentration here is 65mg-100mg per serving.
-This is suitable for experienced users, or those with severe symptoms.
+This is the highest possible concentration of CBD oil commonly utilized for chronic conditions like extreme anxiety, epileptic seizures, cancer, tumors, and chronic pain.

 Using these drops is quite simple.
 You just squeeze the drops under your tongue, and hold there for at least 60 seconds.
 This allows your sublingual vein to disperse the CBD oil into your bloodstream, rapidly.